Holocaust and Genocide Studies

 Exploration of a specific issue or theme applying interdisciplinary methods to readings and analysis related to Holocaust and/or genocide studies.
-Builds on foundations acquired in IHHGS 252/IHHIST 252 or IIHGS 255, the two introductory courses.
+Builds on foundations acquired in IHHGS 252/IHHIST 252 or IIHGS 155, the two introductory courses.
 May be repeated once for credit as topics change.
-Prerequisite: IHHGS 252/IHHIST 252 or IIHGS 255, and permission of instructor.
+Prerequisite: IHHGS 252/IHHIST 252 or IIHGS 155, or permission of instructor.
 Occasionally.

 This course examines ethical, philosophical, and theological issues relating to the experience of the Holocaust and the broader human concerns of evil and suffering.
 Topics include the uniqueness and universality of the Holocaust as well as questions of justice.
 Cross-listed as PHIL 313.
 Fall.

 Analyzes the Holocaust from a comparative, sociological perspective, applying relevant theories and concepts.
 Emphasis is on social and cultural forces that led to the Holocaust, including stereotyping, discrimination, anti-Semitism, institutional changes, and social-political indifference.
-Prerequisite: IHHGS 252/IHHIST 252 or SOC 201.
+Prerequisite: IHHGS 252/IHHIST 252 or ISSOC 125 - Introduction to Sociology.
 Cross-listed as SOC 326.
 Fall, odd years.

 Focusing on genocide after the Holocaust, this course evaluates theoretical debates on what constitutes genocide and why genocide takes place.
 It also comparatively analyzes genocide that has occurred in different nation-states from a sociological perspective.
-Prerequisite: IIHGS 255 or SOC 201.
+Prerequisite: IIHGS 155 or ISSOC 125 - Introduction to Sociology.
 Cross-listed as SOC 327.
 Spring, even years.

 Examines various filmic approaches taken to represent the attempt to destroy European Jewry in the first half of the 20th century.
 Documentary and narrative film are examined, together with the cultures and time periods within which the films were produced.
 Ethical issues will be considered alongside cultural and formal concerns.
 Prerequisites: IHHGS 252/IHHIST 252 or permission of instructor.
 Spring, even years.